 - Program is 100% online, featuring two seven-week terms per traditional semester.

 *Maximum amount of transfer credit cannot exceed 90 hours from other higher education institutions, WECM credits, military credits and CSHO certification.

 A BAAS degree offers many opportunities in the job market.
-From education to computer science, or sociology to biology, the possibilities are limitless!
-These are just some of the jobs for which a BAAS degree can eventually qualify you.
+The possibilities are limitless from education to computer science or sociology to biology!
+These are just a few jobs for which a BAAS degree can eventually qualify you.

 Career Possibilities and Current Median Salaries

 US DOL Bureau of Labor Statistics, Occupational Outlook Handbook, 2020

 Courses to Prepare for Your Career